 The low cost of oil for oil furnaces is one of the main reasons why homeowners justifiably find oil as the best power-source for heating.

 However, there is just so much unknown about furnace prices and installation costs.
 For example, the most expensive 100,000 BTU units can cost up to $6,000.
 What is more, the average cost of installing an oil furnace (complete works) is about $6,000 as well and can reach as high as $10,000.

-What is more, we will also expand on when it the right time for oil furnace replacement and how much would that cost (estimations based on current installation and oil prices).
+We will also expand on when it is the right time for oil furnace replacement and how much that would cost (estimations based on current installation and oil prices).

 3 Oil Furnace Questions To Answer Before You Can The Installation Expert